 Aulds Mountain Wind Farm was commissioned in the spring of 2015.
 It consists of two wind turbines with a combined plate capacity of 4.6 megawatts.
-It is located about 20 km east of New Glasgow, and 6 km east of Merigomish, in Pictou County, Nova Scotia.
+It is located about 20 kilometers east of New Glasgow, and 6 kilometers east of Merigomish, in Pictou County, Nova Scotia.

 Due to technical difficulties with the wind turbines, the post-construction monitoring did not commence until August 2015.
-This document reports on the results of the first season of a two-year, multi-season bird and bat mortality study as required by paragraph 2.2 of the conditions of approval (Nova Scotia Department of Environment 2013) and as proposed in the post-construction monitoring plan approved by the Canadian Wildlife Service and the Nova Scotia Department of Natural Resources (Kearney 2014).
+This document reports on the results of the first four of six seasons of a two-year, bird and bat mortality study as required by paragraph 2.2 of the conditions of approval (Nova Scotia Department of Environment 2013) and as proposed in the post-construction monitoring plan approved by the Canadian Wildlife Service and the Nova Scotia Department of Natural Resources (Kearney 2014).